Heliodorus pillar: Garuda capital

-Relief depicting a portable Garuda pillar, one of the oldest images of Garuda, Bharhut, 100 BCE.
-This may have been similar to the Garuda capital of the Heliodorus pillar.
+According to Huntington, the 100 BCE relief depicting a portable Garuda pillar in Bharhut (left), may have been similar to the Garuda capital of the Heliodorus pillar (right, illustration).

 The Garuda capital of the Heliodorus pillar has not been found in the surveys, but it has been suggested that it had already been excavated by Cunningham, who was unaware of the Garuda attribution of the pillar, and that the remains of this Garuda capital were transferred to the Gwalior Museum together with the other artefacts initially discovered at the site.
 In particular, a statue fragment in the Gwalior Museum, composed of bird's feet holding a Naga, with the tail end resting on a portion of a vedika, may correspond to the lost Garuda capital of the Heliodorus pillar.

 According to Susan L. Huntington, the Garuda capital on the Heliodorus pillar was probably similar to a portable Garuda standard illustrated on one of the nearly contemporary reliefs at Bharhut.
 In Bharhut, a man riding a horse is seen holding a portable pillar-standard, crowned by a bird-man creature similar to a Kinnara.
 The same concept of Garuda pillar may have been adopted for the Heliodorus pillar.
 Further, the Bharhut relief was dedicated by an individual from Vidisha, the town where the Heliodorus pillar is located, as explained in the attached dedicatory inscription, which suggests that the Garuda capital in the Bharhut relief may just be an imitation of the one on the Heliodorus pillar.
 The inscription in Brahmi script next to the relief of the Garuda pillar at Bharhut reads: